AzharMobeen/Az-Java-Interview-Preparation/Java/README.md

     - Cloning

 ###### Shallow Copy:
-* By creating another reference of some object called shallow copy
+* By creating another reference of same object called shallow copy
 * In memory both object reference are pointing same object.
 ```
 class A{